 Peatland restoration at Glensaugh

 A central ambition of our Climate-Positive Farming Initiative is to increase carbon capture and storage through restoration of habitats and soil, working with neighbours where relevant to expand the benefits to larger areas.
-Peatland restoration forms a key part of the wider catchment restoration and whole system approach at Glensaugh.Glensaugh and neighbouring Glen Dye estate are developing a joint peatland restoration project on land to the east of Cairn O’Mount summit.
+Peatland restoration forms a key part of the wider catchment restoration and whole system approach at Glensaugh.Glensaugh and neighbouring Glen Dye estate are working together on a peatland restoration project on land to the east of Cairn O’Mount summit.

-The Hutton Institute also intends to register the peatland restoration work on Glensaugh with the IUCN’s Peatland Code.
+The Hutton Institute has also submitted documents for registration of the peatland restoration work on Glensaugh with the IUCN’s Peatland Code.
 The Peatland Code is a voluntary certification standard for UK peatland projects that validates and quantifies the climate benefits of peatland restoration and provides assurances that any climate benefits being claimed or traded are real, quantifiable, additional and permanent.

-As part of the Peatland Code’s validation process, we are currently conducting a stakeholder consultation with regard to the proposed restoration project and a consultation document providing more details of the proposed project is available here.
+As part of the Peatland Code’s validation process, we are currently conducting a stakeholder consultation with regard to the peatland restoration project and a consultation document providing more details of the project is available here.

 If you would like to know more about proposed peatland restoration work at Glensaugh please get in touch.

-Scientists at the James Hutton Institute are actively involved in several studies of peatlands and their restoration, with research aiming to ensure peatland restoration is done in the right place, at the right time, and with the best possible practice to ensure maximum environmental, economic and social benefits.
+Scientists at the James Hutton Institute are actively involved in several studies of peatlands and their restoration in sies across Scotland and beyond.
+This includes research that aims to inform the restoration process and ensure that peatland restoration is done in the right place, at the right time, and with the best possible practices to ensure maximum environmental, economic and social benefits.